ashleychampagne/Web-Scraping-Toolkit/Getting Started with Beautiful Soup.md

 If you get a permission denied error preface each command with the word `sudo`.
 This will prompt you to enter your password to install dependencies.

-Now open the text file you created.
+Now open that text file you created named "scraping.py".
 Add the following to the beginning of your document:

 ```
 import requests